87thstdev/pgvctrl/readme.md

 ## Getting Started

-1. If you don't already have a database, create one on your postges server.
+1. If you don't already have a database, create one on your postgres server.
-    1. psql may create a table `test1`, not sure why, but it may.
 1. Create pgvctrl dbRepoConfig:
     1. Make a directory where you want you database repositories to live.
     <pre>pgvctrl -mkconf</pre>